 It is therefore not surprising that when selecting the materials to be used, only high-alloy gold and silver came into question.
 After consultation with our customer, the choice finally fell on 925/– silver for the inner Latin cross and 750/– yellow gold for all gemstone settings and the later filigree fittings for the entire front of the pectoral.

 The work on this – also for us – unique order began with the Alloy of 750/– yellow gold for the particularly elaborate ones arcade version of the large blue sapphire in the later center of the pectoral.
-To do this, the required proportions of pure gold and silver were put into a crucible in order to melt them together, i.e. to “alloy” them:
+For this purpose, the required weights of pure gold and silver were put into a crucible in order to combine them by melting them together, i.e. to “alloy” them:

 With the help of a gas burner and at over 1000 degrees, both precious metals were inseparably melted together and finally poured into a prepared mold: